Z2gK/hhc24-writeup/Act1.md

 If this is the case, there are altogether 24 possibilities, because to form such codes, there are 4 choices for the digit at position "A" in "SANTA", and then there will be 3 choices for the digit "S", then 2 choices for the digit at "N", etc., giving us a total of 4 \* 3 \* 2 = 24 possibilities.
 This is not difficult to brute force and can even be done manually, directly on the keypad.

 Still, it is useful to automate this since the same script can be modified and re-used for the Gold award code.
-From the "Network" tab in the browser's developer mode, one can observe how the code is sent to the server and checked.
+From the "Network" tab in the browser's developer mode, the player can observe how the code is sent to the server and checked.
 It is done through the HTTP POST request to `https://hhc24-frostykeypad.holidayhackchallenge.com/submit?id=00000000-0000-0000-0000-000000000000`, with the `id` parameter set to some value.
 The body contains the submitted code in JSON format, for example:

 ```
 {"answer":"76286"}